nth-eye/denoiser/README.md

 # Denoiser
-Example of denoising using simple convolutional neural net
+Example of denoising using U-Net type network